In this article

 Administrators calculate your expected family contribution, which is how much you’ll have to pay out of pocket.

 Depending on your age, you’ll have an asset protection allowance, which is a certain amount of savings that don’t get factored into the formula (because they don’t want to totally bankrupt your retirement).
-For the 2017-2018 school year, the amount for a two-parent home was $16,800 if you’re 40 when your child goes to college, up to $31,900 if you’re 65.
+For the 2021-2022 school year, the amount for a two-parent home was $5,500 if you’re 40 when your child goes to college, up to $10,500 if you’re 65 or older.

 Money in retirement accounts also doesn’t count, which is good news for you.

-The rest of your savings are assessed at 5.64 percent, including money in any 529 plans.
-So, if you’ve saved $10,000 above and beyond your asset protection allowance, your financial aid package would only get dinged by $564.
+The rest of your savings are assessed at up to 5.64 percent, including money in any 529 plans.
+So, if you’ve saved $10,000 above and beyond your asset protection allowance, your financial aid package would only get dinged by up to $564.

 One important caveat: Encourage grandparents to contribute to a 529 plan you open, rather than creating their own.
 Funds from separate 529s will look like “student income” and take a much bigger bite out of your financial aid.